Agenda and Information for Upcoming Conference

 —————————————————–

-17th Massachusetts Regional Caring Science Consortium Conference (10th Virtual)
+18th New England Regional Caring Science Consortium Conference (11th Virtual)

-Sponsored by the Massachusetts Regional Caring Science Consortium; and supported by Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA; and the MGH Institute of Health Professions
+New England Regional Caring Science Consortium; Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA; Northeastern University, and University of NH

 Program Objectives/Subjectives: